In this section

 |Ava was diagnosed with transposition of the great arteries/vessels.
 Read Ava's story.|

-Transposition of the great arteries (TGA) is a congenital (present at birth) heart defect in which the connections from the heart to its two main arteries are completely reversed from how the heart normally develops.
-Babies with TGA are born with two separate paths of blood circulation, which doesn’t allow the blood to become enriched enough with oxygen before being pumped to the body.
-Other defects may be present, too, as the baby’s body adapts to survive with TGA.
+Transposition of the great arteries (TGA) is a congenital heart defect (present at birth) in which the two main arteries of the heart are completely reversed from how the heart normally develops.
+Babies with a TGA heart defect are born with two separate paths of blood circulation, which doesn’t allow the blood to become enriched enough with oxygen before being pumped to the body.
+Other heart defects may be present, too, as the baby’s body adapts to survive with TGA.

-Experts in treating transposition of the great arteries
+Experts in transposition of the great arteries treatment

 Transposition of the great arteries can be life-threatening, so infants born with TGA will likely be admitted to the cardiac intensive care unit (CICU) immediately after delivery.
 Surgery, required to correct TGA, usually takes place within one or two weeks of birth.
 Ideally, babies will have been diagnosed with TGA before birth and delivered in a hospital with the expertise to care for babies with critical congenital heart defects.

 The Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating children with transposition of the great arteries and offer excellent surgical outcomes.
 Their expertise in all congenital heart defects that may impact your child, along with an onsite Birth Center and our advanced cardiac intensive care specialization, makes the Herma Heart Institute team a trusted partner in your child’s care.

 The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons.
 Learn more about our heart surgery outcomes.